gremau/EarthSciNotebook/docs/computing/comp_pandoc.md

 rendering HTML documents with greek characters (such as $\theta$) will result in unicode (default) greek characters in the rendered HTML.
 There are also options for using MathML, MathJax, if this doesn't work.

+## Errors with unicode special characters

+Pandoc will pass unicode characters in a document to `pdflatex` that it may not know how to display.
+This is pretty common with greek characters that are used outside of math mode.
+In this case it is probably best to use the Xetex interpreter instead.
+This can be specified by sending `latex-engine=xelatex` to pandoc.
+Of course, Xetex must be installed, which is most easily done by installing the full TexLive distribution (large).